Duckbill Dinosaurs from Morocco: Surprising Connection to European Species Revealed

 Fossils of pony-sized duckbill dinosaurs from Morocco have been unearthed by an international team of scientists, shedding light on a surprising link between the dinosaurs of Europe and Africa.
 In a new study published in Scientific Reports, researchers reveal that duckbills not only managed to cross the Tethys Sea but also flourished and diversified once they reached Africa, with at least three species inhabiting North Africa during the late Cretaceous period.

-The discovery raises intriguing questions about how duckbill dinosaurs, which evolved in North America, ended up in Morocco.
+The discovery raises intriguing questions regarding how duckbill dinosaurs, which evolved in North America, ended up in Morocco.
 The answer lies in the geological history of the Earth during the late Cretaceous.
 Around 66 million years ago, high sea levels and the breakup of the supercontinent Pangaea isolated Africa, leaving it surrounded by water.
 Despite this geographical barrier, remains of a member of the duckbill dinosaur family were found in Africa, suggesting an incredible journey across open water.

 The newly discovered duckbill dinosaur, named Minqaria bata, closely resembles European species, indicating that these duckbills likely swam or floated across hundreds of kilometers of open water to colonize North Africa.
-The fossils reveal that Minqaria bata was approximately 3-4 meters long and weighed about 250kg, making it the size of a pony.
+The fossils reveal that Minqaria bata was approximately 3-4 meters long and weighed regarding 250kg, making it the size of a pony.
 Although small by duckbill standards, the tightly knit bones of its skull indicate that it was fully mature.

 The study was led by Dr. Nicholas Longrich from the University of Bath, along with Xabier Pereda-Suberbiola from the University of the Basque Country, Nathalie Bardet from the Muséum National d’Histoire Naturelle, and Nour-Eddine Jalil from the Muséum National d’Histoire Naturelle and Museum of Natural History of Marrakesh, Universite Cadi Ayyad.